carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 ## Challenge - Changing the color of points

-Check the documentation of the Pandas method `.plot.scatter()` to learn what argument you can use to change the color of the points in the scatter plot to green.
+Check the documentation of the pandas method `.plot.scatter()` to learn what argument you can use to change the color of the points in the scatter plot to green.

 Here is the link to the documentation: [https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.plot.scatter.html](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.plot.scatter.html)